 We’ve narrowed it down to four of Chattanooga’s funkiest watering holes that can be easily connected by bicycle in under five miles.
 Here, we’ve opted to begin at the furthest beer spot and work toward the city center, but the route can be easily completed in either direction.

-Roll on: Head north on Market Street past the Chattanooga Choo Choo.
+Roll on: Hang a left back on King Street then a right onto Market Street to head north.
 Turn left onto 4th Street and then right onto Broad Street.
 Big River Grille and Brewing Works will be on the right.

 3. Big River Grille and Brewing Works